zackz/PuTTYAssist/README.md

 * Use `ALT + F1` to create new PuTTY session.
 After displayed the PuTTY Configuration windows, focus was on Saved Sessions.
 So make stored session names with different initial letters, then press the letter to quickly put focus on session.
-* PuTTYAssist a system tray
+* PuTTYAssist has a system tray
   * Reset assist dialog location
   * Hide assist dialog, same as ```CTRL + ` ```
 * [Some tips about PuTTY](https://github.com/zackz/PuTTYAssist/wiki/PuTTY-Tips)